-This is a collection of articles and documentation on some of my SCA projects, many of which were put together for the Artemisia Arts and Science Competition AS 36 & AS 37 (2001 & 2002).
+This is a collection of articles and documentation on some of my SCA projects.
 You will notice that there a number of articles here dealing with Medieval paint pigments - so now I must make the usual sort of disclaimer, that regardless of what I write and post on the web, what you do at home with your own choice of pigments and poisons is your own responsibility.
 Unless you have sufficient means to prevent skin absorption, fume inhalation and dust ingestion, and have had the training to keep yourself safe, please don't play with medieval chemicals at home.

 Unfamiliar with the SCA?
 The Society for Creative Anachronism is an organization which investigates the culture of chivalry in the Middle Ages by holding armoured combat tournaments, creating Medieval feasts, making Medieval crafts and otherwise investigating Medieval and Renaissance culture through hands-on participation.
 It is the largest of all the Middle Ages living history groups, perhaps because the SCA focuses on more than just one small time slice of history.
 The SCA started as a going-away party in 1966 for the now well-known historical fantasy writer Diana Paxton, who at the time was going off to the Peace Corps.
 At the end of the party, the party-goers marched up Telegraph Avenue in Berkeley in their Medieval clothes with protest signs to publicly protest the 20th Century.
 The folks at the party had so much fun that they decided to do it again.
 The late great Marion Zimmer Bradley made up the group's name on the spot while reserving a City of Berkeley park for the group to hold another medieval tournament at.
 More and more people started showing up for these events, and soon the idea caught on all over.
 The SCA today has over 20000 members on 5 continents - which is quite a ways from a little backyard party!
 For more info on the SCA, click here, which takes you to the home page of the SCA Inc. (To be honest, however, the description of the SCA that I like the best can be found on the site of commercial artist Randy Asplund, in his bio section, which can be found click here.)